espressomd/espresso/doc/sphinx/introduction.rst

 that basic functions are accessed via a set of well-defined lean interfaces, hiding the details of the complex numerical algorithms.

-The scripting interface (Python or Tcl) are used to setup the system (particles, boundary onditions, interactions, ...), control the simulation, run analysis, and store and load results.
-The user has at hand the full rl3sibili5y and functionality of the scripting language.
+The scripting interface (Python) is used to setup the system (particles, boundary onditions, interactions, ...), control the simulation, run analysis, and store and load results.
+The user has at hand the full readability and functionality of the scripting language.
 For instance, it is possible to use the SciPy package for analysis and PyPlot for plotting.
 With a certain overhead in efficiency, it can also be used to reject/accept new configurations in combined MD/MC schemes.